DMoore12/bevy_center/README.md

 # Bevy Center

-A [Bevy][bevy] debug plugin that draws a colored marker to the center of the screen on startup.
+A [Bevy](https://bevyengine.org) debug plugin that draws a colored marker to the center of the screen on startup.

+## Usage

 ```rust
 use bevy::prelude::*;